webman-php/webman-manual/resource/doc/en/middleware.md

 ];
 ```

-> **Note:**
+> **Note**
-> Similarly, you can also add a similar configuration to another plugin to affect other plugins.
-For example, adding the same configuration in `plugin/foo/config/middleware.php` will affect the ai plugin.
+> Of course, similar configurations can be added in a plugin to affect other plugins.
+For example, if you add the above configuration in `plugin/foo/config/middleware.php`, it will affect the ai plugin.